Vittel: World War II

 During the Battle of France in the summer of 1944, a small grass airstrip north of the town was used for light liaison aircraft by the United States Army Air Forces.
 The Twelfth Air Force headquartered several fighter wings in Vittel during their drive east into Germany.
 In 1945, that flat, grassy area of land (now a racetrack for horses) was used as a holding area for captured Luftwaffe aircraft before their shipment to the United Kingdom and the United States for evaluation (Operation Lusty).

 Vittel served as an internment camp for enemy aliens of the German Reich during World War II.
 Hundreds of American and British families were interned there from September 1942.
-A few hundred Jewish people, citizens of German enemies, were also sent there by the Germans who hoped to use them to exchange for German prisoners or nationals held elsewhere.
+A few hundred Jewish people and citizens of German enemies, such as Gertrude O'Brady, were also sent there by the Germans who hoped to use them to exchange for German prisoners or nationals held elsewhere.
 Most of Vittel's Jewish detainees were deported to Auschwitz and murdered there in 1944.
 The order of Catholic nuns, Soeurs du Saint Esprit, were charged with looking after Jewish girls who were interned there.

 The town was liberated by the US Army on September 10, 1944.
 In October 1944, the Hotel Continental was then used as part of U. S. Army Base Hospital Number 23.